 PhD Management Science, Accounting Concentration

-This program is designed for students seeking training in the most advanced issues, both theoretical and applied, in the field of accounting.
+The Phd Accounting program is designed for students seeking training in the most advanced issues, both theoretical and applied.
 It is intended to prepare them primarily for teaching positions in research-oriented universities.
 The program requires hands-on training in accounting research, supported by work in the disciplines of economics, mathematics, psychology and statistics, culminating in a doctoral dissertation.

 - Research Ranking